edenlabllc/kodjin.cli/docs/command-install.md

           How many search requests can be performed in parallel when checking package files

           [default: 10]

+      --skip-preprocessing
+          Skip resource preprocessing.
+This can be useful if you want to e.g. keep original resource IDs.

+          Currently preprocessing does the following:

+          - Generates new resource ids for canonical resources (ones that have a url and version present)

+          - Generates snapshots for StructureDefinition resources where they are missing

+          - Makes references to other profiles within the current package in StructureDefinition resources version-specific

   -h, --help
           Print help (see a summary with '-h')